ChriZhang/academic-kickstart/content/talk/SMAI-2017/index.md

 abstract = "In this talk I give the ideas for the proof of a result on the internal controllability of two coupled semilinear wave equations, using only one control.
 The proof relies on an inversion theorem of the Nash-Moser type, proved by Gromov, and the so-called 'fictitious control method'."

 # Name of event and optional event URL.
-event = "Congrès national de la SMAI" event_url = "http://smai.emath.fr/smai2017/"
+event = "Congres national de la SMAI" event_url = "http://smai.emath.fr/smai2017/"

 # Location of event.